tamoharg/Myrics/README.md

 - `SpotifyPoller.swift` interfaces with Spotify to fetch the current track and playback state using AppleScript.
 - `Controller.swift` and `Overlay.swift` manage the Menu Bar and floating window logic.
 - `build.sh` is used to create the `.app` bundle and compile the `.swift` files into an executable binary using `swiftc`.

+--- Features to be implemented in v0.1 ---
+>> create a one time window while installation to drag the application to applications folder
+>> backwards compatibility ( to older versions of macOS like catalina)
+>> minor improvements to improve user experience
+>> have memory of it's position in each desktop
+>> close it in the individual desktop ( not everywhere)
+>> pop down UI window improvements

+--- Features to be implemented in v0.2 ---
+>> make it more lightweight
+>> supports apple music

+-- Features to be implemented in v0.3 ---
+>> introduce this for MacBooks with the display notch.